 Most truffle recipes follow the same general idea, so for consistency’s sake, I’ve just modified my basic truffle recipe with new information.
-The original post has lots of information about chopping and melting chocolate, so please check it out in case you have any questions.
+The post on vegan truffles has lots of information about chopping and melting chocolate, so please check those two out in case you have any questions.

 Again, this recipe was inspired by Charity Ferreira’s candy cookbook, Brittles, Barks, and Bonbons – she has a chai-spiced recipe in there that is to die for, but they weren’t quite spicy enough for me.
 These truffles have a good little kick to them, but if you like them extra-extra spicy, sprinkle on a little more cayenne at the end.
 I wouldn’t recommend going overboard or you’ll kill the taste of the chocolate.